 This, the Lesser Yang Shao Yang stage, is not so strong, and can take longer.
 If it takes much longer, that means more suffering.
 When it goes on a bit, most people succumb to the blandishments of modern pharmacists and take painkillers.

 That means that their ills are usually successfully ‘suppressed’.
 That’s not necessarily a good thing.
 Why?
 Read Suppression.

 The Lesser Yang Shao Yang stage mobilises two channels of acupuncture, which are really one long one, called the Lesser Yang Shao Yang channel:

-This long channel is on the side of your body, whereas the Greater (Tai) Yang channels (again made up of two long ones, Small Intestine and Bladder) are on your back, your most Yang area.
+This long channel is on the side of your body, whereas the Greater (Tai) Yang channels (again made up of two long ones, Small Intestine and Bladder) are mostly on your back, your most Yang area.

 In the Greater Yang Tai Yang stage your body kept the invader in the Yang areas – on your back.
 Now it’s been forced to permit the invader half-way round to the front, the Yin area.

 So your body is still fighting but the invader is half-way through the door.
-As the door swings one way or the other, the invader is pushed out or forces his way further in.
+As the door swings one way or the other, the invader is pushed out or forces its way further in.

 Of course, these are figurative: pictures to help us understand.
-There isn't a great big bogeyman, Wind-Cold, that you can see.
-But your body behaves as if, fighting this invisible opponent, it is trying to keep him away from the centre.
+There isn’t a great big bogeyman, Wind-Cold, that you can see.
+But your body behaves as if, fighting this invisible opponent, it is trying to keep it away from the centre.